Nexusforge/nexus/notes/auth.md

 >_An API resource allows you to model access to an entire protected resource, an API, with individual permissions levels (scopes) that a client application can request access to."_ [[Source](https://www.scottbrady91.com/identity-server/getting-started-with-identityserver-4)]

 When during an OAuth flow an API scope is requested, it will become part of the scope claim of the returned access token.
 Additionally, the audience claim will be set to the resource the scope belongs to.
 This is important to understand the audience validation.
+This is an important security measure as described [here](https://www.keycloak.org/docs/11.0/server_admin/#_audience).

 When an API scope is requested during an OAuth flow, it becomes part of the `scope` claim of the returned access token.
-Also, the audience (`aud`) claim is set to the resource that the scope belongs to.
+Also, the audience (`aud`) claim [[RFC 7519](https://www.rfc-editor.org/rfc/rfc7519#section-4.1.3)] is set to the resource that the scope belongs to.
 This is important to understand audience validation.
 The audience value should identify the recipient of the access token, i.e. the resource server.

 ### Bearer token validation: